sbom93/datasharing/README.md

 before calling on a statistician.
 This can dramatically speed the turnaround time, since the statistician doesn't have to work through all the pre-processing steps first.

+Add some small changes to markdown files to test just how it works.

 What you should deliver to the statistician
 ====================